nikolim/katacoda-scenarios/ansible-mern/step9.md

-# Create and test backend

-## Create minimal playbook

-We change the playbook to now include the newly create tasks.
+# Creating the final playbook

+Creating the final playbook is very easy, we just have to combine all the tasks we have created:
 `play.yml`{{open}}

-Copy the following commands into the file (overwrite the old content):

 <pre class="file" data-target="clipboard">